Saturday, 22 May 2021

 Be the first to comment!

 ‘You’ll beat cancer if you stay positive’.
-A recent Sunday discussion was on the topic of ‘toxic positivity’ and its impact on our emotional well-being.
-With just over 200 comments from our members, this discussion hit close to our heart.
+This topic and its impact on our emotional well-being has been one of the most popular with hundreds of comments that hit close to our heart.

 What became quickly clear was a sense of how our feelings of fear and sadness due to cancer are minimised by others.
 We felt we were not allowed to be anxious, sad or fearful.
 A member said, ‘it shook me to the core’, and another saying ‘it was deeply painful’, when needing to smile whenever her cancer was mentioned.
 What we almost all agreed on was that the relentless positivity force hindered our ability to process the trauma that we had endured, minimising our emotions to meet the expectation of others, and this we found utterly exhausting and effortful.